08 Sep We’ll Weather the Storm Together!

-Storm is the process in which a CLS™ Operations team researches and books requests in areas that have been hit by natural disasters.
+STORM is the process in which a CLS™ Operations team researches and books requests in areas that have been hit by natural disasters.
 We proudly lodge groups of workers that repair roads, roofs, power lines, etc. in devastated communities.
-When disaster strikes and large staffs rush into the area to meet needs, it can be hard to find a room for all of them, but CLS™ thinks it’s the least we can do to get them a comfortable room in return for their hard work.
-“STORM is an on-call, rotating team,” says an account manager at CLS™.
+When disaster strikes and large staffs rush into the area to meet needs, it can be hard to find a room for all of them, but CLS thinks it’s the least we can do to get them a comfortable room in return for their hard work.
+“STORM is an on-call, rotating team,” says an account manager at CLS.
 “If it’s your turn, you could stay all hours of the night to get the job done for our clients.”
-Right now, we have teams of clients in Oklahoma working overtime to take care of the recent tornado damage.
+Right now, we have teams of clients in Texas working overtime to take care of the recent damage from Hurricane Harvey, and we are working overtime to get them the accommodations they deserve.

-Of course, CLS™ers work hard to lodge workers dedicated to storm reparations, but did you know we’ve also gone straight to the scene to help clean up, too?
-Take a look!
-One of our team members used her community service time to assist in Moore, OK, after an F5 tornado.
+Of course, CLSers work hard to lodge workers dedicated to storm reparations, but did you know we’ve also gone straight to the scene to help clean up, too?
+One of our team members used her community service time to assist in Moore, Oklahoma, after an F5 tornado.

-Speaking of tornadoes, are you ready for severe spring weather?
-According to the NOAA, May marks peak season for tornadoes in the South, Midwest, and Great Plains states.
-However, northerners have a lot to look forward to in the next two months, as peak storm season occurs in June and July.
 Planning to visit the Atlantic or Pacific coast this summer?
-You might seem some hurricane activity in July and August.
+You might see some hurricane activity having a final hurrah in the next few weeks.
 If you know what’s coming and how to prevent it, you can be armed with the best defense against summer storms.
 We’ll help you prepare with some signs of storm activity as well as the best methods to stay safe in severe weather.

 Tornado Safety Tips: